Creating a Game Plan for Retirement

 Using a Football Analogy to Explain the Importance of Financial Planning

-A lot of us at Barber Financial Group are excited about football season finally being underway.
+A lot of us at Modern Wealth Management are excited about football season finally being underway.
 Football and sports can be used as parallels to teach many life lessons.
 One of those parallels that football can be used for is with retirement planning.
 As football season kicks off, Logan DeGraeve joins Dean Barber to discuss creating a retirement game plan.

 Thinking About YOUR Personal Retirement Game Plan